-The various types of formal assessment listed below cover both school-based and public examinations:
+The various types of formal assessment listed below cover both school-based and public examinations: -Key Stage 2 - English and mathematics (NFER and CEM INCAS Tests).

-- Key Stage 2 English and Mathematics (NFER and CEM INCAS Tests) - Y7-Y9 students complete summative end-of-year assessments in all academic subjects.
-Feedback is linked to the subject 'key constructs' the big ideas and key skills in subject areas which students need to understand and be able to apply in order to move to the next phase of learning.
-In addition, for students in Y9, their likely outcome at GCSE is also included as feedback with students banded by GCSE grades i.e. working in the range of 1-3, 4-6, or 7-9 - Base-line testing: InCAS Y4-Y6, MidYIS in Years 7-9, Yellis in Year 10, Alis in Year 12 - Y10-Y13 will have a January mid-year assessment (Y10 and Y12)/mock (Y11 and Y13) as well as an end-of-year exam, unless the year group is on study leave for Public exams.
-CEM Chances Graphs are used as part of the feedback to students to raise aspirations and awareness of potential - GCSE, IGCSE, A2 public examinations: June series.
-CIE English Language GCSE is taken in November of Y11 by many students.
-November resits are also available for Sixth Formers who have not achieved a grade 4 or higher in English Language GCSE and Maths GCSE - Instrumental and Theory of Music grades: as individually appropriate, typically June.
+---Y7-Y9 students complete summative end-of-year assessments in all academic subjects.
+Feedback is linked to each subject's 'key constructs' - the big ideas and key skills in subject areas which students need to understand and be able to apply in order to move to the next phase of learning.
+In addition, for students in Y9, their likely outcome at GCSE is also included as feedback with students banded by GCSE grades i.e. working in the range of 1-3, 4-6, or 7-9.

+-Base-line testing: NFER (Y4-Y6), MidYIS (Y7-Y9), Yellis (Y10), Alis (Y12).

+-Y10-Y13 will have a January mid-year assessment (Y10 and Y12)/mock (Y11 and Y13) as well as an end-of-year exam, unless the year group is on study leave for public exams.
+CEM chances graphs are used as part of the feedback to students to raise aspirations and awareness of potential.

+-GCSE, IGCSE, A2 public examinations: June series.
+CIE English language GCSE is taken in November of Y11 by many students.
+November resits are also available for sixth formers who have not achieved a grade 4 or higher in English language GCSE and maths GCSE.

+-Instrumental and Theory of Music grades: as individually appropriate, typically June.